Why Denial Is a Good Thing

 Ideally, denial fades away and you begin to feel and process your experience piece by piece, as you’re ready to.

 Ok, so.
 This is the important part.
-If you feel upset, angry at yourself, or straight up ashamed of how long it took you to realize something that, in hindsight, seems quite obvious - hi!
+If you feel upset, mad at yourself, or straight up ashamed of how long it took you to realize something that, in hindsight, seems quite obvious - hi!
 Join the club.

 Katherine Morgan Schafler is an NYC-based psychotherapist, author, and speaker.
 For more of her work: get her book, follow her on Instagram, subscribe to her newsletter, or visit her site.